sigurd-dev/mkblob/README.md

 Example: mkblob /usr/bin/ls -o ls.blob -static

 mkblob can be used on not only binaries, but scripts as well, like shell, perl and python and so on.
-If you need or want to pass arguments to your program you should create a script which does this and then run this script with mkblob.
+If you need or want to pass arguments to your (binary) program you should create a script which does this and then run this script with mkblob.

 For more information please visit: <a href=http://www.dagestad.info/mkblob>http://www.dagestad.info/mkblob</a>